ksnk9154/project/README.md

 ## 🙏 About

-Hindu Digest is dedicated to sharing the timeless wisdom of Sanatana Dharma through authentic teachings of Vedanta and Hindu philosophy by Dr. Karanam Aravinda Rao.
+Hindu Digest is dedicated to sharing the timeless wisdom of Sanatana Dharma through authentic teachings of Vedanta and Hindu philosophy by Dr. Aravinda Rao Karanam.

 **Tagline:** Dharma • Bhakti • Sanskar